Chart Color Schemes

 Nowra has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects likely to influence the region.
-Notable initiatives include Shoalhaven Hospital Redevelopment, Nowra Riverfront Precinct, Nowra East Public School Upgrade, and Mandalay Precinct Development.
+AreaSearch identified 15 projects that could affect this region.
+Notable ones include Shoalhaven Hospital Redevelopment, Nowra Riverfront Precinct, Nowra East Public School Upgrade, and Mandalay Precinct Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.